Zuccram/Zuccram/README.md

 I try to build wants comes to mind.
 Not afraid to break things and put it back togheter for better understanding.

+TOOL & STACKS

-My main stack is React, Javascript, tailwind and Express.
+React, Javascript, tailwind and Express.
 My favourite tool is VS Code.

-I've got a bunch of pinned projects, will add more soon !
+I've got a bunch of projects, will add more soon !

-Fun Facts:
+A Bit About Me:

 - I drink to much coffee
 - Naruto is my favourite anime
+- I have 1 daugther
 - Hobbies: games, anime, family, tv-shows & movies

 <!--